SJohnmith/archSetup/README.md

 TO DO:
 1 - Learn to use Vim and customize it.
+2 - Essentials: Image Viewer, Audio Player, Video Player, Alternatives to Word, Excel, Point.
-2 - Install: FreeCad, Godot 4, Inkscape, Steam, Discord.
+3 - Install: FreeCad, Godot 4, Inkscape, Steam, Discord.

 THINGS TO TRY OUT:
-a - Try KDE and Hyperland
+1 - Try KDE and Hyperland
-b - Figure out recreate my setup on another machine quickly.
+2 - Figure out recreate my setup on another machine quickly.
-1 - Learn how to set GTK ot QT theme to match GUI applications.
+3 - Learn how to set GTK ot QT theme to match GUI applications.

+How to install FreeCAD 0.21.2:

+Step 1 — Install Pixi

 How to install Python 3.10.5: